 If you are a student, staff or faculty member in need of support, please complete the support form below.

 The Commitment to Diversity and Inclusion Award is designed to honor College of Education faculty and staff who show ongoing engagement in issues of diversity.
 Faculty and staff applying for the COE Commitment Diversity and Inclusion Award should have an innovative and unique perspective to promoting and building respect for diversity in the classroom.
 Candidates need to demonstrate how they advance the diversity, equity and inclusion within the College and throughout the community.

 - Implemented or developed an innovative program, policy, course or professional development training that has served to inform the college community about topics related diversity

 - Actively supported diversity initiatives, programs, and educational opportunities in the College of Education and contributed to creating an inclusive and welcoming environment.

-Please see the Commitment Award application for materials and procedures
+Please see the Commitment Award application for materials and submission procedures.